-Here’s a homeschool teens perspective on homeschooling high school, following interests, socialization, unschooling a classical education, and pursuing your life’s passions.
+We want a homeschool teen’s perspective on homeschooling high school, following interests, socialization, unschooling a classical education, and pursuing her life’s passions.

 Madelyn is a dancer, a chef, a scientist, and a kind, nurturing heart (oh, and a just-graduated homeschooled teen).

 If a homeschool teen is interested in something, they’ll do it.
 If you don’t love something, you won’t do it.
 So, it’s almost not even a choice.
 You’ll do it if you want to and you won’t do it if you don’t want to.Madelyn Wiedrick

 Homeschool teens can follow their interests, no matter where it takes them.

 - Homeschool teens can have as much social time as they want.

 - They can pursue academics in whatever form they prefer.

 - And they can go on to do whatever they want later too.

 This homeschool teen assumes she can do anything.